0x1eef/portzap/README.md

 `_portzap` group to create and update a transient copy of the HardenedBSD ports tree, which can then be installed into the `/usr/ports/` directory by root.
-Once the initial installation is complete, future updates are incremental, which means that portzap will only add, remove or update ports that have changed since the last update.
+Once the initial installation is complete, future updates are incremental - which means that portzap will only add, remove or update ports that have changed since the last update.